nightness/expo-firebase-authenticate/README.md

-This project has one goal, make Firebase Authentication work for web, Expo Go, and native builds.
+This project has two goals, make Firebase Authentication work for web, Expo Go, and native builds...
+Secondly, to write documentation to setup from start to finish.

 Web works, Expo Go does work in TVPal but not here  (YET); native builds need work.